113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog filter delete
 {: #delete-filter}

 Run the following command to delete an applied filter.
-This defaults to the account level unless a catalog is specified.
+This filter defaults to the account level unless a catalog is specified.
 As a result, the filter is reset to include all products in the public catalog.

 ```
 ibmcloud catalog filter delete --catalog CATALOG